matrix-org/matrix-spec-proposals/proposals/2753-peeking-via-sync-v2.md

  * Adds the room (if permissions allow) to a new section of the /sync response called `peek` - but only for the device which called `/peek`.
  * The `peek` section is identical to `join`, but shows the live activity of rooms for which that device is peeking.

 The API returns 404 on an unrecognised room ID or alias, or 403 if the room does not allow peeking.
+Rooms allow peeking if they have history_visibility of "world_readable".
+N.B. join_rules do not affect peekability - it's possible to have an invite-only room which joe public can still peek into, if history_visibility has been set to "world_readable".

+If the history_visibility of a room changes to not be world_readable, any peeks on the room are cancelled.

+In order to clear up stale peeks if a client restarts without cleaning up nicely, the act of calling /sync without a `since` token must cancel any peeks created by that device.

 Similar to `/join`, `/peek` lets you specify `server_name` querystring parameters to specify which server(s) to try to peek into the room via (when coupled with [MSC2444](https://github.com/matrix-org/matrix-doc/pull/2444)).